Gary-FullStack/OpenAi-image-generator/README.md

  2. take your api secret key and add it to line one in the js file.  ( Remember, ALWAYS secure your secret keys before publishing to the web.)

-3. Open Ai is pretty tame, so dont ecpect it to work wonders with your requests.
+3. Open Ai is pretty tame, so dont expect it to work wonders with your requests.